daytonaio/content/guides/20241121_guide_setting_up_a_python_dev_environment_with_devcontainers_and_daytona.md

 ## Introduction

 In modern Python development, managing dependencies, Python versions, and conflicting libraries can often be cumbersome and time-consuming.
-Traditional tools like venv, virtualenv, and pipenv have helped manage these issues, but there's a better way to simplify and streamline your workflow using Dev Containers with Daytona.
+Traditional tools like `venv`, `virtualenv`, and `pipenv` have helped manage these issues, but there's a better way to simplify and streamline your workflow using Dev Containers with Daytona.

 This guide walks you through setting up a Python development environment